 Your framework and tools selection should always be guided by strong elements of test automation monitoring and maintenance.
 The former ensures that you and your team receive constant feedback on the progress and results of your automation testing.
 Not every automation tool includes an easily understood reporting component, so be aware of which stakeholders need to receive such reports before making a commitment.

 Similarly, there are differences in the ease with which maintenance can be performed across various tools.
 You want something that can be easily amended and reused and one that includes detailed failure logs so script error can be fixed with a minimum of fuss.
 With a grip on maintenance and monitoring, your test automation strategy is sustainable.
 Fortunately, offshore Agile teams are trained and prepared to communicate and report effectively, ensuring smooth workflows and a robust QA process overall.

 Building your test plan around these 8 elements will go a long way toward executing a reliable, reusable and effective QA process.

 Your test automation strategy is the key first step toward producing a quality product.
 As you follow these tips, pay attention to the important questions that arise; you cannot build a firm and lasting foundation if you do not first consider all the relevant variables.
 You’ll run across questions to ask your own team and also your QA expert for greater clarity.
 As always, the perfect test solution is one that delivers against your own specific deadlines, resource limitations and product potential.

-QASource has the experience and expertise to take your test phase from planning right through to exit.
-Our engineers have helped global leaders such as IBM, Ford, eBay and Oracle deliver on their software potential, and we can do the same for your product.
+QASource has the experience and expertise to take your test phase from planning right through to launch.
 Get a free quote or call +1.925.271.5555 today and get your comprehensive QA process started correctly.